gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2013-06-11-the-game-loop.md

 categories:
     articles
     creating-a-game-with-javascript
+tags: super-js-adventure javascript
 ---

 If you’ve learnt JavaScript through making Websites, you may be forgiven for expecting a game to be written in a kind of event driven fashion.
 The browser world consists mostly of event handlers and callbacks.
 The user clicks a thing or presses a key and then stuff happens.
 Reactionary, if you like.
 Simpler games like Letterpress, Wordfeud, Words for Friends, Sudoku, etc&hellip; can work on this mechanic.
-The GTAs and CODs of the world, however, do not.
+The <abbr title="Grand Theft Auto">GTA</abbr>s and <abbr title="Call of Duty">COD</abbr>s of the world, however, do not.
 As soon as you want more advanced elements like animation, physics and artificial intelligence, then you’re going to need a better system.
-That system is the Game Loop.
+That system is the “game loop”.

-The Game Loop is the process a game goes through each time it creates each frame of animation.
+The game loop is the process a game goes through each time it creates each frame of animation.
 Our Zelda game will follow this simplified sequence each time it’s loaded:

 - Initialisation
     - Load assets